AdobeDocs/workfront.en/help/administration-and-setup/add-users/create-and-manage-teams/edit-team-settings-from-setup.md

 The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.

-As an `Adobe Workfront administrator`, you can edit a team’s settings from the Setup area.
+As an Adobe Workfront administrator, you can edit a team’s settings from the Setup area.
 You can add users to a team, set a team’s layout template, and set how status is recorded when work items are completed by a team.

 For information about teams, see [Teams overview](../../../people-teams-and-groups/create-and-manage-teams/teams-overview.md).

 >[!NOTE]
 >
->* A `group administrator` can edit a team’s settings for a group they administer.
+>* A group administrator can edit a team’s settings for a group they administer.
 For more information, see [Create and modify a group’s teams](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-teams.md).
->
->* A user with a `Plan` license can edit a team’s settings from the People area.
+>* A user with a Plan license can edit a team’s settings from the People area.
 For more information, see [Edit team settings](../../../people-teams-and-groups/create-and-manage-teams/edit-team-settings.md).
 >

 ##